okta/odyssey/packages/docs/components/tab.md

 <Description>

-Tabs are NOT navigation.
+**Tabs are not navigation**.
 Meaning they don’t take you from place to place.
 Rather, they are meant for context switching related to the page.

 </Description>